 Let’s start off with a little bit of honesty.
 This is the third time I’ve attempted to make a Peek-a-Boo Pound Cake.
 All of the posts I have seen on “peek-a-boo cakes” swear it is “so simple” and “easy”.

 The chemistry of this cake is not that elementary.
 So what are the hiccups and issues?
-I’ll show you how with my Peek-a-Boo Pound Cake with Raspberry Cream Cheese Frosting!
+Here is what I’ve learned:

 - Cut-outs need to be frozen.
-If they aren’t, they overcook.
+If they aren’t, they overcook and get rubbery.

-- The cooking time the second time around is considerably more, not less.
+- The cooking time the second time around can be more, not less.

 - The top will undoubtedly have some imperfections, make sure you use some type of glaze or frosting to cover them up!